aawhip/model-metadata/README.md

 11. Date of model completion
 12. Date and resolution of underlying elevation data (topography and bathymetry)
 13. Availability to public or third party entities

+This information will later be brought into the word document version (MWT_HydrodynamicModelingMetadata.docx) for distribution to Bethany.